-Christopher D. Hodgson, 62, is a member of our Board and our Lead Director.
+Christopher D. Hodgson, 63, is a member of our Board and our Lead Director.
 Mr. Hodgson is the Chair of our Governance, Compensation and Nominating Committee and is also a member of our Audit Committee.
-Mr. Hodgson is the President of the Ontario Mining Association, the lead director of Helios Fairfax Partners Corporation, and a director of Hemlo Explorers Inc. and NorthStar Gaming Inc. He previously served as lead director for The Brick Ltd. and as a director of GreenFirst Forest Products Inc. As a member of provincial parliament, he served as Minister of Natural Resources, Minister of Northern Development and Mines, Chairman of the Management Board of Cabinet, Commissioner of the Board of Internal Economy, and Minister of Municipal Affairs and Housing.
+Mr. Hodgson is the lead director of Helios Fairfax Partners Corporation and a director of Rocky Shore Gold Ltd. (formerly Hemlo Explorers Inc.).
+He previously served as lead director for The Brick Ltd. and as a director of GreenFirst Forest Products Inc. and NorthStar Gaming Holdings Inc. Mr. Hodgson was the President of the Ontario Mining Association from October 2004 to November 2024.
+Prior to that, Mr. Hodgson was a member of provincial parliament where he served as Minister of Natural Resources, Minister of Northern Development and Mines, Chairman of the Management Board of Cabinet, Commissioner of the Board of Internal Economy, and Minister of Municipal Affairs and Housing.
 Previously, Mr. Hodgson enjoyed a career in municipal government and real estate development and is an Honours Bachelor of Arts graduate from Trent University.
 Mr. Hodgson is a resident of Haliburton, Ontario, Canada.